 Have you created brand new team/s onto the Club’s Whole Game System as a Futsal team?

 Have you obtained insurance for each new Futsal team?
-PLEASE TICK YES IF REQUIRED
+PLEASE TICK YES IF REQUIRED YES /NO

 DECLARATION

 The club hereby undertakes to comply with the League’s Standard Code of Rules as well as the Rules of the Lancashire Football Association and Football Association: